Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 ![](/assets/img/20210830/createtypezonenamedesc.png)

 In the next step, we create variables.
 Variables are something you can render on the timechart!
-If you had previously used the default type which for device0 as an example, you could choose to display temperature as well as humidity data on the chart.
+If you had previously used the default type for device0 as an example, you could choose to display temperature as well as humidity data on the chart.
 Once you create a new type only with our zone model, you can´t display the collected data for temperature as well as humidity anymore.
 Therefore we create those non-computated variables as well to still be able to display the raw data.

 ![](/assets/img/20210830/tsiinstancetempzoneraw.png)